Berserk of Gluttony

 Berserk of Gluttony (暴食のベルセルク ～俺だけレベルという概念を突破する～, Bōshoku no Beruseruku Ore dake Reberu to Iu Gainen o Toppa suru) is a Japanese light novel series written by Ichika Isshiki and illustrated by fame.
 Isshiki started publishing the series on the user-generated novel publishing website Shōsetsuka ni Narō in January 2017 and it was later moved to Kakuyomu in March 2022.
 The first novel volume was released in November 2017.
 A manga adaptation, illustrated by Daisuke Takino, started in Micro Magazine's online magazine Comic Ride in March 2018.
 An anime television series adaptation produced by A.C.G.T aired from October to December 2023.
+A second season is set to premiere in 2027.

 Plot

 Fate Graphite is a gate keeper who works for a noble family, but gets humiliated because he has a useless skill.
 Later, he kills a bandit and discovers that his skill "Gluttony" has a secret ability that allows him to grow stronger by absorbing other skills.
 From there, he leaves the noble family he works for and begins his journey to grow stronger and get back at those who humiliated him.
 Along the way, he discovers a sinister plot involving his own skill, his friends, and his own family's lineage.